Guidelines for University support for trans and gender-diverse students’ legal name change

 Application for legal name change support

-The Equity Office is responsible for the implementation of legal name change support for trans students who are enrolled at the University of Auckland.
-Applicants will make a request (by email or mail) to the Pro Vice-Chancellor (Equity) identifying their eligibility for legal name change support and details of the payments requested.
-The Equity Office will arrange a meeting between the applicant and the Pro Vice-Chancellor (Equity) or her nominee on receipt of the application.
+The Equity Office Te Ara Tautika is responsible for the implementation of legal name-change support for trans and gender-diverse students who are enrolled at the University of Auckland.
+Applicants will make a request (by email or mail) to the Pro Vice-Chancellor Equity identifying their eligibility for legal name change support and details of the payments requested.
+The Equity Office will arrange a meeting between the applicant and the Pro Vice-Chancellor Equity or her nominee on receipt of the application.
 Applicants are welcome to bring support people with them to the meeting.

-Trans students who are enrolled at the University of Auckland from November 2014 are eligible for payment for costs associated with one legal name change.
+Trans and gender-diverse students who are enrolled at the University of Auckland from November 2014 are eligible for payment for costs associated with one legal name change.

 All applicants’ personal information supplied to the University is protected by the Privacy Act, which places strict requirements on the use and disclosure of personal information.
 For more information please visit Privacy at the University of Auckland.